 Avoid carrying more valuable items than you can handle and use your hotel safe box for things you do not need.
 If you are going for a long bus or train ride that you may fall asleep, be prepared because professional thieves would take your things from your pockets without waking you up.

-In China like many other popular travel destinations, the criminal has developed methods to take advantage of the tourists and in some cases, even the police could not be much of help and it’s better to be careful and avoid them.
+In China like many other popular travel destinations, criminals have developed methods to take advantage of tourists and in some cases, even the police could not be much help and it’s better to be careful and avoid them.
 This kind of criminal behavior is at its most especially during holidays when the number of tourists is high and they tend to let their guards down.

 Only exchange your currency inside a branch of the Bank of China or at a star-rated hotel avoid exchanging with the people on the street at all costs because this may not work the way you hope for.

 After you have paid for an item with a banknote, always count the change back and also check if the money they return to you is clean, undamaged, and genuine.
 If you ever felt like the money you have received does not check all the boxes, you can ask them to change it for you, don’t be shy.